What makes Cayman Islands a unique country to travel to?

 Safety and Security

-Since a surge of gang-related criminal activity in 2011, the Royal Cayman Island Police have aggressively addressed the gang activity and murders are down dramatically.
-Guns remain a problem however, and sentencing for people found with guns or ammunition is strict.
+Since a surge of gang-related criminal activity in 2011, the Royal Cayman Island Police have aggressively addressed gang activity and murders are down dramatically.
+Guns remain a problem, however, and sentencing for people found with guns or ammunition is strict.

 Traffic Safety and Road Conditions